Darion333/Darion333.github.io/_posts/2024-8-14-Machine-Learning-Classification.md

 ![image](https://github.com/user-attachments/assets/93b00e86-d1e6-421a-a88f-1a746b70c2b1)

-* This data is from the train set, in which the code will change and train using the test data as a reference
+* This data is from the training set, which the code will modify and train using the test data as a reference.

 &nbsp;